GriTS: Grid table similarity metric for table structure recognition: Introduction

 \section{Introduction}

-Table extraction (TE) \cite{yildiz2005pdf2table, correa2017unleashing} is the problem of inferring the presence, structure, and---to some extent---meaning of tables in documents or other unstructured presentations.
-In its presented form, a table is typically expressed as a collection of cells organized over a two-dimensional grid \cite{wang1996tabular, oro2009trex}.
-Table structure recognition (TSR) \cite{gobel2012methodology, gobel2013icdar} is the subtask of TE concerned with inferring this two-dimensional cellular structure from a table's unstructured presentation.
+Table extraction (TE) \cite{pinto2003table,yildiz2005pdf2table,correa2017unleashing} is the problem of inferring the presence, structure, and---to some extent---meaning of tables in documents or other unstructured presentations.
+In its presented form, a table is typically expressed as a collection of cells organized over a two-dimensional grid \cite{wang1996tabular,gatterbauer2007towards,oro2009trex}.
+Table structure recognition (TSR) \cite{gobel2012methodology,gobel2013icdar} is the subtask of TE concerned with inferring this two-dimensional cellular structure from a table's unstructured presentation.

-While straightforward to describe, formalizing the TSR task in a way that performance can be measured effectively has proven challenging \cite{hassan2010towards}.
+While straightforward to describe, formalizing the TSR task in a way that enables effective performance evaluation has proven challenging \cite{hassan2010towards}.
 Perhaps the most straightforward way to measure performance is to compare the sets of predicted and ground truth cells for each table and measure the percentage of tables for which these sets match exactly---meaning, for each predicted cell there is a matching ground truth cell, and vice versa, that has the same rows, columns, and text content.
-However, historically this metric has been eschewed in favor of measures of \emph{partial} correctness for each table, which score each table's correctness on a range of $[0, 1]$ rather than as binary correct or incorrect.
-Measures of partial correctness are useful not only because they are more granular, but also because they are less impacted by small errors and ambiguities in the ground truth.
-This is important, as creating unambiguous ground truth for table structure recognition is a challenging problem, which introduces noise not only into the learning task but also performance evaluation \cite{smock2021pubtables, hu2001table}.
+However, historically this metric has been eschewed in favor of measures of \emph{partial} correctness that score each table's correctness on a range of $[0, 1]$ rather than as binary correct or incorrect.
+Measures of partial correctness are useful not only because they are more granular, but also because they are less impacted by errors and ambiguities in the ground truth.
+This is important, as creating unambiguous ground truth for TSR is a challenging problem, which can introduce noise not only into the learning task but also performance evaluation \cite{smock2022pubtables,hu2001table}.